Khmer Rouge: Khmer nationalism

-One of the regime's main characteristics was its form of Khmer nationalism, which combined an idealisation of the Khmer Empire (802–1431) and the late Middle Period of Cambodia (1431–1863) with an existential fear for the survival of the Cambodian state, which had historically been liquidated during periods of Vietnamese and Siamese intervention.
-The spillover of Vietnamese fighters from the Vietnamese–American War further aggravated anti-Vietnamese sentiments: the Khmer Republic under Lon Nol, overthrown by the Khmer Rouge, had promoted Mon-Khmer nationalism and was responsible for several anti-Vietnamese pogroms during the 1970s.
+One of the regime's main characteristics was its form of Khmer nationalism, which combined an idealisation of the Khmer Empire (802–1431) and the late Middle Period of Cambodian history (1431–1863) with an existential fear for the survival of the Cambodian state, which had historically been liquidated during periods of Vietnamese and Siamese intervention.
+The spillover of Vietnamese fighters during the Vietnamese–American War intensified anti-Vietnamese sentiments: the Khmer Republic under Lon Nol, overthrown by the Khmer Rouge, had promoted Mon-Khmer nationalism and it was also responsible for several anti-Vietnamese pogroms which occurred during the 1970s.
 Some historians such as Ben Kiernan have stated that the importance which the regime gave to race overshadowed its conceptions of class.

 The Khmer Rouge targeted particular groups of people, among them Buddhist monks, ethnic minorities, and educated elites.

-Once in power, the Khmer Rouge explicitly targeted the Chinese, the Vietnamese, the Cham minority and even their partially Khmer offspring.
+Once they were in power, the Khmer Rouge explicitly targeted the Chinese, the Vietnamese, the Cham minority and even their partially Khmer offspring.
 The same attitude extended to the party's own ranks, as senior CPK figures of non-Khmer ethnicity were removed from the leadership despite extensive revolutionary experience and were often killed.

 A Vietnamese official called the Khmer Rouge leaders "Hitlerite-fascists", while the General Secretary of the Kampuchean People's Revolutionary Party, Pen Sovan, referred to the Khmer Rouge as a "draconian, dictatorial and fascist regime".